solveCGE/solveOLG_closed_noinceff/README.md

-# solveOLG closed economy without income effects in R
+# solveOLG closed economy w/o income effects in R
 Solves a simple AK-OLG-model for a closed economy without income effects in R

 ## About